victorpoughon/torchlensmaker/docs/readme_draft.md

 ## Design principles

 *Torch Lens Maker* design principles are:

+* **Geometric Optics**
+Light propagates as rays.
+They travel in a straight line until they hit a surface, where they can reflect, refract or stop.

 * **Rotational Symmetry**
 The full 3D system must be symmetrical around the principal optical axis.
 This allows the simulation to happen in 2D but generalize correctly to 3D.
 Rays that lie in a plane that does not contain the principal axis (sometimes called *skew ray*s) are ignored.